duggalashmita/mRNA-expression-modeling/README.md

 - Pandas

 ## Files
-- `code/` contains the simulation code
+- `code/` contains the simulation code as well as figures
-- `figures/` contains output graphs
-- `report/` contains the written project report
+- `report/` contains the written project report and analysis

 ## How to Run
 Install dependencies: